artecs-group/RVfpga-sim-addons/Computer_Fundamentals/RiscvArchitectureAssembly/README.md

     j fin
 ```

-In the next figure, you can see the previous program in Ripes.
-Copy the program on the editor window of your own Ripes simulator (the disassembled version should be generated).
+Copy the previous program into the left-most window of the editor tab in your Ripes simulator.
+The disassembled version will be generated, as shown below.

 <p align="center">
   <img src="../Images/Ex1.png" width=80% height=80%>